 There are penalties for withdrawal before reaching age 59½, unless certain exceptions are met, such as disability or first-time home buyer.

-You must begin withdrawing when you reach age 70½ under the IRS Required Minimum Distribution or “RMD” rules.
+You must begin withdrawing when you reach age 73 under the revised IRS Required Minimum Distribution or “RMD” rules.
 For more on RMD rules, see IRS Retirement Topics – RMDs

 Hedging your bets: